LAMDA-RL/Pretrained_BWArea_2.7B_30G/README.md

 # <s> I like eating fresh
 ```

-### Using Inverse Dynamics Model for Language Comprehension
+### Use Inverse Dynamics Model for Language Comprehension

 ```python
 examples = "I like eating"